daggerdagr/discz-test-scraper/README.md

 ## Speed Optimizations

 Speed optimizations were done by utilizing the `multiprocessing` python library:
 - queries that has an offset parameter (e.g. the artists query and the albums query utilized in Query Stages B and A) are executed in parallel along the whole range of possible offset.
-	- queries in stage D (fetch artists related to currently collected artists) are parallelized for each artist

 ```
 query, parallelized:
 	-> query(offset=0)